amgraham/dlist/README.md

 Installation
 ----

-Place dir-listing.php anywhere accessible on your web-host of choice.
+You only *really* need @dir-listing.php@, place it somewhere accessible on your web-host of choice.
 It is recommended to place it somewhere generic, and then link it into other directories.

     cd /var/www/bin/
     ln -s ../assets/dir-listing.php ./index.php